chrisjdallmann/feco-inhibition/code/README.md

 # Instructions for recreating figures
 The following sections show how to recreate the figures in Dallmann et al. (2024) from data that will be available for download on Dryad.

-Connectome figures can be recreated with the Jupyter Notebooks `fanc_*`, `manc_*`, and `flywire_*`.
+The RNA-seq figures can be recreated with the Matlab file `rna-seq_plot_expression.m`.

 Calcium imaging and behavior figures can be recreated with the Matlab files `imaging_*.m`.
-The datasets already contain the predicted calcium signals, but the signals can also be predicted from scratch within the m-files (see instructions below).
+The datasets already contain the predicted calcium signals, but the signals can be predicted from scratch within the m-files (see instructions below).

-The RNA-seq figures can be recreated with the Matlab file `rna-seq_plot_expression.m`.
+Connectome figures can be recreated with the Jupyter Notebooks `fanc_*`, `manc_*`, and `flywire_*`.

 The connectome simulation figure can be recreated with the Jupyter Notebooks `simulation_*`.